Curious about the tech? Take a look here!

 What technology do you use?

-For a mobile phone, I use an iPhone 12.
-For a computer, I use a 13″ MacBook Pro and a home docking station paired with a Thustand document camera as a webcam, alongside JBL 510BT headphones.
+For a mobile phone, I use a Google Pixel 8a.
+For a computer, I use a 13″ MacBook Pro and a home docking station paired with a Thustand document camera as a webcam, alongside JBL 510BT headphones and AirPods Pro as a backup.
 I also utilise a Samsung Galaxy Tab S9 FE Plus for all sessions.